Oregon Institute of Technology, Portland-Metro

-The Oregon Institute of Technology, Portland-Metro or Oregon Tech Portland-Metro, previously called Oregon Tech Wilsonville, is a public polytechnic and research university located in Wilsonville, Oregon, United States.
-It is an urban, industry-focused campus in Silicon Forest located near Mentor Graphics, Rockwell Collins, FLIR, Microsoft, Xerox, Convergence, Tektronix and DWFritz, and other technology companies.
+The Oregon Institute of Technology, Portland-Metro or Oregon Tech Portland-Metro, previously Oregon Tech Wilsonville, is a campus in Wilsonville, Oregon of the Oregon Institute of Technology, a public college in Oregon.

-US News and Education World Report ranks Oregon Tech two in public schools in the west, fifth in regional colleges west and #12 in best value schools.
-In a 2019 report, the university was ranked in the upper 1 percent in the nation in PayScale's release of top colleges based on graduates' return on tuition and borrowing investments.

-The campus focuses heavily on renewable energy with a commitment to environmental sustainability within the city of Wilsonville and the Portland Metro area.
 It offers bachelor's and master's degrees in the fields of Clinical Laboratory Science and Paramedic Science in partnership with OHSU, and engineering, technology and management degrees in electrical and renewable energy engineering, electronics, embedded systems, manufacturing, mechanical, software engineering, computer science, information technology, operations management, and geomatics.
 Oregon Tech is also affiliated with the Oregon Manufacturing Innovation Center in Scappoose, Oregon.